Bert Crowfoot, CEO and Founder of AMMSA, flipped the switch to CJWE 88.1 FM in Calgary to begin testing the radio

 Indigenous success stories are at the heart of this series on CFWE.
 Cheryl Croucher chats about work, perspectives, passions and successes.
 Listen Tuesday and Fridays at 9:20a, Wednesday at 5:20p, Saturdays at 11:20a and Sundays at 3:20p; brought to you by Syncrude.

 Moccasin Telegraph features the latest community events with hosts Candice Ryan and Jeremy Harpe.
 Email details of your event; firstname.lastname@example.org or fax 780-454-2820.
 Listen 20 times a week to hear about events happening in your community.

-The CFWE family is expanding!
-The transmitter has been ordered and we hope to be testing early April.
-CJWE will feature the same great Country Variety and will super serve the languages and issues of the Treaty 7 area.
-Stay tuned for more details on CJWE 88.1 Calgary!
+Our family is expanding!
+The transmitter has been installed and we've begun testing.
+CJWE 88.1 Calgary will feature the same great Country Variety and will super serve the languages and issues of the Treaty 7 area.

 Inform.
 Impact.
 Inspire is what we do.
 Independent and Indigenous is who we are.
 Windspeaker News is the most effective means of reaching First Nations, Métis and Inuit readers.
 Exclusive stories and in depth articles are just a click away.